sanjay035/DataStructures-Algorithms-with-implementations/README.md

 13. <a href="https://ideone.com/UdCkpn">Minimum spanning trees using Kruskal's & Prim's algorithm</a>
 14. <a href="https://ideone.com/wGSJ7W">Cut vertices(Articulation points) and Cut edges(Bridges) using discovery, minimum finish timestamps in a graph</a>
 15. <a href="https://ideone.com/EYw1ut">Topological sort for directed graph using DFS</a>
-16. <a href="https://ideone.com/wYe5sa">Single source shortest path for DAG(positive weights) using Dijkstra's algorithm</a>
+16. <a href="https://ideone.com/wYe5sa">Single source shortest path for graph(positive weights) using Dijkstra's algorithm</a>
 17. <a href="https://ideone.com/DPperb">Single source shortest path for DAG(negative weights) using Bellman-Ford algorithm</a>
 18. <a href="https://ideone.com/HhYGbc">Single source shortest path for DAG(negative weights) using topological sort</a>